See also: Commercial District

 Looking across the street, kitty-corner from the Olliver Day Building, we see Lee’s Town and Country Real Estate.
-The same metal façade covering as is still on the east side of the structure covered the front of the building.
-This lovely front was recently removed – revealing the original brink façade.
+The same metal facade covering as is still on the east side of the structure covered the front of the building.
+The metal front was recently removed – revealing the original brick facade.
 It is probably the second building on the site known as the Waln corner.
 Waln was one of the earliest settlers and founding fathers of the town and Cornell College.
-The building, like the last, is constructed of soft, local brick.
-Our research indicates that the Waln Building you see today was constructed in 1881.
+The building was constructed of soft, local brick in 1881.

-We have a lot of trees hiding the charm of the building, but as you look at the corner building, you’ll notice a great deal of pressed-tin that reaches across the two buildings which really indicates that it was built as one.
+As you look at this corner building, you’ll notice a great deal of pressed-tin that reaches across the two buildings which really indicates that it was built as one.
 The pressed tin on the left has been painted to accentuate its Victorian detailing.
-The hoods over the windows are like the hoods of the windows of the building that you are standing in front of–the Big Creek Market Building.
-Those are also pressed tin with limestone sills on the windows.
+There are pressed tin with limestone sills on the windows.
 Notice a line of bricks used as dentals or small little teeth-like brackets are across the front.

-100 1st Street West, W. E. Platner Hardware Store and Tin Shop
+100 First Street West – W. E. Platner Hardware Store and Tin Shop

 This building demonstrates the wonderful 19th Century concept of merchandising.
 At the time, people did not rely on newspapers, radio or television.
 Instead, they relied on window-shopping.
 Note the door is recessed considerably from the outside of the building providing some protection on a rainy day.
 This was a great merchandising technique because as you window shop you are gradually well inside the space of the store before you get to the door.

-Before we move on look again at the east wall of the Big Creek Market building.
+Before we move on look again at the east wall of this building.
 Notice another pattern of tie rod ends.
-Here was have a star.
-The top of the Big Creek Market building is much more finished.
+Here we have a star.
+The top of the building is much more finished.
 Look just below the roof line at the top and you’ll see the little brick dentils that give the building a sense of completion.
 Such decoration is not on the top of the building across the street because the third floor was removed.
 You’ll also notice a large area filled in with new brick and glass block that was once a bay window overlooking the street.
 The window would have provided light into what might have been a hotel sitting room or apartment.
 It also could have served as a wonderful place to watch the traffic on the Military Road.

-Now look at the building across the street, Randall’s Northside Tavern.
-This building was designed and built by a Cedar Rapids architecture firm, the rather well known firm of Joselyn & Taylor.
+Now look at the building across the street, 101-103 First Street East.
+This building was designed and built by a Cedar Rapids architecture firm of Joselyn & Taylor.
 All of the stylistic features you see in this building are repeated some place or another up and down the street here.
 This was built in 1894 following the serious 1893 fire that destroyed several buildings in this area.
 The Drs.
 Wolfe and Mr. Ellison funded this merchant block.
 The former wood structure that burned was known as the Smith-Hogel Block.
 Following the great fire, Smith and Hogel went up the street westward and built a similar brick building at 109.

 Notice how the brick is laid so it creates arches that accentuate the top of the building and decorate the large brick wall.
 Also, we see some of the capstones that were originally on these buildings, even though most have been removed.